Skip to main content

 Employee Payroll Contributions

-This comprehensive guide provides insights into the intricate landscape of employment and taxation in Sweden, offering a detailed understanding of key components that employers and employees need to navigate for compliance and efficiency.
+This comprehensive guide provides insights into the employment and taxation landscape in Sweden, offering a detailed understanding of key components that employers and employees need to navigate for compliance and efficiency.

 Social Security Contributions (Non Established businesses)

-Foreign employers lacking a permanent establishment in Sweden are required to contribute to Swedish social security for their locally employed personnel.
-These employers are subject to a slightly reduced rate compared to other entities.
-Additionally, foreign employers without a permanent establishment must withhold Swedish preliminary income tax on wages paid to their employees.
+Foreign employers lacking a permanent establishment in Sweden are required to contribute to Swedish social security for their locally employed personnel where the employees are covered by the Swedish social security system.
+From January 2026, foreign employers without a permanent establishment in Sweden generally apply a reduced employer contribution rate of 18.8% instead of the ordinary 31.42%, while still having to withhold Swedish preliminary income tax on wages paid to their employees.

 Sweden Employee Hiring Cost